ddimaria/wmcp/wmcp-360/README.md

 1. The money supply (M1, the sum of cash in circulation and in checking accounts)
 1. Reserve Requirements (The percentage of assets a bank needs to set aside in reserves, usually stored as cash or deposits at the Fed)

+**The ultimate goal of monetary policy is to affect the economy through changes in interest rates.**

 ###### The Money Supply (M1)
 To reduce unemployment and increase inflation, the Fed needs to stimulate the economy via open market operations (the purchase and sale of government bonds and mortgage backed securities).
 This increases the money supply and increases bank reserves.
 The end result should be that banks are more willing to loan money, expanding businesses and increasing the inflation rate.
 Expanding businesses should lead to hiring, reducing the unemployment rate.